Mike DiRubbo: Career

-1990's
+1990s

 Jackie McLean had a profound impact on DiRubbo who remained in Connecticut after college.
 During this time he also found common ground with trombonist and composer Steve Davis with whom he would collaborate throughout his professional career.

 In 1995 DiRubbo moved to New York City where he maintained a creative affiliation with Davis.
 Between 1995 and 1998 DiRubbo recorded The Jaunt, Crossfire and Vibe Up as a sideman for Davis on his landmark albums for Criss Cross.
 And in 1994 Davis was sideman along with Bruce Barth, Nat Reeves and Carl Allen on DiRubbo's “From the Inside Out” session.

 DiRubbo released "From the Inside Out", his first album as a leader, in 1999.
 Noting the young alto players kinship to mentor McLean, music reviewer Joel Roberts wrote, "Like McLean, DiRubbo pursues a mostly straight-ahead style with a clear respect for the jazz tradition, but doesn't always bow allegiance to the expected post-bop gods."

-From the mid to late 1990's, DiRubbo found his community in New York City, working with drummer Joe Farnsworth and other likeminded musicians.
+From the mid to late 1990s, DiRubbo found his community in New York City, working with drummer Joe Farnsworth and other likeminded musicians.

-2000's
+2000s

-Throughout the 2000's DiRubbo continued to forge strong ties with his colleague Steve Davis.
+Throughout the 2000s DiRubbo continued to forge strong ties with his colleague Steve Davis.
 He also began fruitful partnerships with trumpeter Jim Rotondi and bassist Mario Pavone.
 In 2001 he played on Totem Blues as a member of Pavone's Octet.

 After recording Rotondi’s Reverence for Criss Cross Records in 2000, DiRubbo signed a recording contract with the label for which he recorded, Keep Steppin’ in 2001 and Human Spirit in 2002.

-In the mid-2000's DiRubbo employed drummer Tony Reedus, pianist Harold Mabern and bassist Dwayne Burno as his primary working quartet.
+In the mid-2000s DiRubbo employed drummer Tony Reedus, pianist Harold Mabern and bassist Dwayne Burno as his primary working quartet.
 The group recorded New York Accent, live in New York City at Kitano.
 This group was modified with the vibraphonist Steve Nelson replacing pianist Harold Mabern on his 2009 release, Repercussion.

-In the 2010's DiRubbo continued performing regularly as a sideman, recording Images and Gettin’ it Done for Steve Davis and The Move with Jim Rotondi.
+In the 2010s DiRubbo continued performing regularly as a sideman, recording Images and Gettin’ it Done for Steve Davis and The Move with Jim Rotondi.
 In 2011 DiRubbo also began working in the various groups of keyboardist Brian Charette, recording three albums with him on Steeplechase Records.
 He also joined trumpeter Joe Magnarelli's group with whom he recorded Three On Two.

 After releasing Chronos in 2011 DiRubbo started his own label, Ksanti Records on which he released a duo album with pianist Larry Willis, Four Hands, One Heart, in 2011 and a quintet session, Threshold in 2014.

 In 2018 DiRubbo recorded Live At Smalls.
 In a 2019 Downbeat Magazine feature, Ken Micallef wrote, "The quartet acquits itself well on DiRubbo’s material, but it’s the leader’s penetrating tone and intense delivery that draws you in".

 DiRubbo released Inner Light on Truth Revolution Recording Collective in 2023.
 Inner Light was in the JazzWeek chart Top 50 for 7 weeks and reached #35.